mislitzer/lunar_lander/README.md

 ### Prerequisites

 Lunar Lander is based on the python module "pymunk", which is a Physics Emulation Module.
-Also you have to install the "arcade" module.
+Also you have to install the "arcade" module which is responsible for the Drawing.

 ```
 pip install pymunk